azeem-aslam-ch/Clinical_Trial-Insights/README.md

-# Clinical_Trial-Insights
+Clinical Trial Analysis using Apache Spark

-This repository provides a comprehensive framework for analyzing clinical trial data to gain additional insights.
-It includes a collection of notebooks, scripts, and datasets that can be used to extract, transform, and analyze clinical trial data.
+This repository provides a comprehensive framework for analyzing clinical trial data using Apache Spark.
+The repository includes examples of implementing clinical trial analysis using DataFrames, RDDs, and SQL.

 Motivation